KhartesViewer/khartes/README.md

 now you will have a chance to study it in detail.

-The first thing to notice is that one of the rows is hightlighted with a beige background.
+The first thing to notice is that one of the rows is hightlighted with a beige background (slate gray if your interface is set to dark mode).
 The highlighting shows which fragment is accepting new nodes.
 That is, if you create a new node in one of the data windows, this is where the node will be added.